 Here is what we achieved with some simple CSS:

 I think you’ll agree that the colors match so much better now.
 We also made the word ‘search’ disappear from under the magnifying glass icon which looks neater.
-In addition we changed the font family and color.
+In addition, we changed the font family and color.

 Choosing the right theme for your website can save you an awful lot of time customizing as, hopefully anyway, a lot of the work making the site look ‘just right’ has already been done by the theme developer.
 After all, why spend hours writing CSS and updating options when you could have picked a theme that offered you a design closer to what you wanted at the outset.

-Many theme will include additional customization options, frequently delivered via their own bespoke ‘Options Panel’.
+Many themes will include additional customization options, frequently delivered via their own bespoke ‘Options Panel’.
 The functionality and usability of this options panel will vary widely from theme to theme.
 Perhaps unsurprisingly, better coded and more well-maintained themes tend to have a richer, more powerful Options Panel than themes that are less sophisticated.

 One of our favorite themes is Astra.
-Boasting 1,000,000 + users it’s clearly hugely popular thanks to being robustly coded, well designed and regularly updated.
+Boasting 1,000,000 + users it’s clearly hugely popular thanks to being robustly coded, well designed, and regularly updated.

-As you might expect, Astra comes with a useful Options Panel that allows you to changes a range of settings including colors, sidebar options, layout styles and whole lot more.
+As you might expect, Astra comes with a useful Options Panel that allows you to change a range of settings including colors, sidebar options, layout styles and a whole lot more.
 If you install the theme and head to the Appearance menu from within WP-Admin you’ll be able to access this panel via the ‘Astra options sub-menu.